Radiotherapy

 Can you see my cancer on the scan?

-We use your x-ray image for accuracy purposes only.
+We use your X-ray image for accuracy purposes only.
 We need to make sure that you are in a perfect position for treatment, so that we can deliver your radiotherapy safely and accurately.

 Is the treatment safe?

 Each treatment is planned with careful consideration to avoid as much healthy tissues as possible.
 Every patient is considered individually, and a unique treatment plan is produced.
-Each department has careful checking procedures in place to minimize risk.
+Each department has careful checking procedures in place to minimise risk.

 Who will be looking after me?

 Your radiotherapy will be planned and delivered by a mixed team of specialist staff including therapeutic radiographers, doctors, dosimetrists, and medical physicists.
-The radiotherapy department is supported by an extensive team including reception and administration staff, radiotherapy assistants, specialist radiographers and nurses, dieticians, therapists, and porters, who will help to look after you and ensure your experience is as good as it can be.
+The radiotherapy department is supported by an extensive team including:

 Do I see a doctor during my treatment?